EspressoSystems/cape/relayer/README.md

 # Relayer

+The Relayer is the component of the system that collects transactions from end users and submit them to the CAPE contract.

+The current implementation is a simplified version where the Relayer only forwards a single transaction at a time.
+Moreover the Relayer currently does not validate the transaction on its own.
+If the transaction is invalid it will be rejected by the CAPE contract.

 To spin up a geth node with deployed contracts for testing run the [run-geth-and-deploy](../bin/run-geth-and-deploy) script in a separate terminal.